 “It isn’t really about eating healthy.
 It’s about eating specific foods that fight disease.”
 Kathy Bero

-In 2005, Kathy Bero was diagnosed with inflammatory breast cancer and was given a prognosis of 21 months.
-At the time Kathy was just 41 years old and was the mother of two young girls.
+In 2005, Kathy Bero was diagnosed with inflammatory breast cancer and was told she had approximately 21 months to live.
+At the time Kathy was 41 years old and was the mother of two young girls.
 Doctors treated Kathy with surgery, chemotherapy, and radiation, but the cancer continued to spread.

 She says, “Eleven months after my first diagnosis, I was diagnosed with a high-grade tumor in my head and neck.”
 The medications that she had been taking were also taking a toll on her body.
 She says, “My kidneys were failing.
 My liver was failing.
 My lungs were damaged.
 My heart was damaged.
 I told my oncologist that I’m done with that protocol because one way or another, I’m going to die.
 And I don’t want to go that way.”

 It was at that point that a friend suggested that she take a look at changing her diet.
 Kathy recalls, “My friend kept saying you have to learn about anti-angiogenic foods.”
 Angiogenesis is a process by which cancerous tumors release growth factors that stimulate blood vessel growth, providing it with nutrients.
 Utilizing an anti-angiogenic diet can interfere with this process and work to starve the cancer.

 In order to learn more, Kathy bought the book, “Anticancer: A New Way of Life, by David Servan-Schreiber.
 She explains more, “Science was finding that people who have reoccurring cancer, may be able to get rid of the cancer cells, but the cancer stem cells remained.
 Anti-angiogenic foods take away the blood source so the stem cells start dying.
 The unhealthy growth of blood vessels gets blocked.”